The retail landscape is changing, so what are the predictions for the industry by 2030?

 Despite the rapid shift towards ecommerce, physical stores will be reimagined via digital technology.

 The omnichannel consumer on average spends more than a single-channel shopper, encouraging a need for retailers to invest in blending platforms in-store.
-Millennials and Gen Z consumers are more tech savvy than older generations, as they’ve grown into the digital age with devices that always provide all round digital access.
+Millennials and Gen Z customers are more tech savvy than older generations, as they’ve grown into the digital age with devices that always provide all round digital access.
 As a result, individuals are constantly pushing the boundaries of what they expect and what they’re willing to share with companies and brands.

 As these generations age, their buying power will increase.
 Retailers need to increasingly cater to their audiences’ digitally driven shopping habits to stay ahead of competition.